klavinslab/protocols_aquarium_1_0/assays/assay_quality_CFU_plating_best_practices.md

 ##Protocol##

+**Note: if the plates are coming from the fridge, place them in the 30 C incubator (no stacking) for 30-60 minutes while you follow the protocol to step 14.**

-1. Determine (estimate) the lowest dilution factor needed for your sample(s) that will ideally give between 10 and 150 colonies on the incubated plate (E.G. saturated LB: 10^-7).
+1. Determine (estimate) the lowest dilution factor needed for your sample(s) that will ideally give between 20 and 250 colonies on the incubated plate (e.g. saturated LB: 10^-7).
 2. Label the appropriate agar plates with sample name and dilution factor.
 3. Add 5 to 8 sterile beads to each plate and then flip lid side down.
 4. Skipping the first row of a sterile 96 well plate, fill each well with 180 uL of PBS